davidvpitcher/field-of-the-dead-game/README.md

 # fieldofthedeadgame
-some source code from Field of the Dead video game https://www.fieldofthedead.com the fall of reason is a multiplayer video game using Unity, C# and FishNet libraries
+some source code from Field of the Dead video game https://www.fieldofthedead.com field of the dead is a multiplayer video game using Unity, C# and FishNet libraries